Welding & Surface Preparation

 Unitor Welding Handbook

 One of the important skills required onboard is a good command of modern welding techniques.
-The Unitor Welding Handbook provides guidance in modern welding and related processes and to provide the maritime welder with a source of practical information on the right solution to specific onboard welding problems.
+The Unitor Welding Handbook provides guidance in modern welding and related processes and provides the maritime welder with a source of practical information on the right solution to specific onboard welding problems.

 Gas Welding & Cutting Solutions Poster